fractalmandala/brhatNew/src/routes/dhiti/soulagriculture.md

 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/05dhiti/soulagriculture.webp
 excerpt: "Exploring the deep-rooted connection between agriculture, food, and well-being through the lens of Ayurveda, emphasizing sustainable practices and traditional wisdom."
 ---

 >The strength, complexion, immunity etc. of a living system is under the control of diet which in turn is under the control of six rasas
->
->Suśruta Saṃhitā, Sūtra Sthāna, Chapter 1, verse 28.
+<cite>Suśruta Saṃhitā, Sūtra Sthāna, Chapter 1, verse 28.</cite>

 #### Concept and Classification of Āhāra